Have you been injured in an accident?

 When you or a loved one suffers a serious injury caused by a car accident, the aftermath can be life-changing and overwhelming.
 You may face a lengthy recovery, daily pain, suffering, a complex insurance claim, and an inability to work or care for your family members, among other unexpected challenges.

-At Gluckstein Lawyers, our personal injury lawyers and their teams are committed to your wellbeing.
+At Gluckstein Lawyers, our car accident lawyers are committed to your wellbeing.
 If you require support because you have sustained an injury from a car accident, we are here for you.
 No question is too small.
-Contact our law firm today to speak with a personal injury lawyer.
+Contact our law firm today to speak with a car accident lawyer.
 We are here to listen.

-Should I hire a lawyer for a minor car accident?
+Should I hire a car accident lawyer for a minor car accident?

 When should you call a lawyer after a car accident?

-It is most important that you do not refrain from or delay consulting a personal injury lawyer following a car accident injury.
+It is most important that you do not refrain from or delay consulting a car accident lawyer following a car accident injury.
 Act now.

 If your case has merit and successfully results in a payment of compensation, your legal fees and expenses will only be paid out of the compensation you receive.
 If we cannot obtain compensation for you, you will not be charged.
 Of course, there is never any charge for our consultations, whether or not we take your case.

-Get your free consultation with a personal injury lawyer.
+Get your free consultation with a car accident lawyer

-A no-obligation free consultation with a Gluckstein personal injury lawyer is only a phone call away.
+A no-obligation, free consultation with a Gluckstein car accident lawyer is only a phone call away.
 During the call, our car accident lawyer will discuss your injury, accident, and current circumstances with you and will advise whether our law firm may be able to assist you.
 We will also always be direct and up-front with you.
 We will also tell you if our personal injury law firm cannot help you, and we will notify of you the reason(s) why.

 Our car accident lawyers in Toronto, Ottawa, Niagara, and Barrie serve clients across Ontario and are here to work with you.
 Contact our nearest office to set up your free consultation.